mattneary/Typical/README.md

 multiple types to a data-type constructor, e.g., `T.Data(Number, String)`, or by making sum types of the form `a | b` with `T.Enum(a, b, ...)`.
 Recursive types can be defined using `T.Circular` and functions without return values can be defined using `T.void`.
+Additional types can also be derived by wrapping types in lists of key-value pairs, e.g., `{name:String}` or `[Number]`.
 Here's how derived types can be used:

 ```javascript
 fold = T(function(f, xs) {